AnahitaS/anahitas.github.io/HomePage/sg.md

 - Modernize the user experience of the website while supporting two languages: English and Farsi.
 - Make the site and navigation responsive and improve info discovery.
 - Improve conversion rate, and overall customer experience.
-- **My aim for the UX team:** Develop Systemgroup’s UX practice & establish User experience research culture in the organization.
+- **My aim for the UX team:** Develop System Group’s UX practice & establish User experience research culture in the organization.

 <br>
 ####**My Role**
-**UX Researcher:** I was responsible for Systemgroup’s overall online UX experience.
+**UX Researcher:** I was responsible for System Group’s overall online UX experience.
 I established the team for this project, ran the project based on UX research best practices, collaborated with the design, development, support and manger teams, and led all stakeholder reviews.

 Process
 -------